0xZ0F/Z0FCourse_ReverseEngineering/0x400-BasicReversing/0x404-Loops.md

 # Loops
-Let's take a look at a loop.
+Let's take a look at some loops.
 Loops are pretty simple, but they are easy to miss if you are just skimming over the disassembly.
 When reversing a binary you won't see keywords like "while" or "for" which are indicators of a loop.
-This is the main reason why they can be easy to miss.
+This is why they can be easy to miss.

 ## For Loop
 <p align="center">